phoenixframework/phoenix/deployment/E_heroku.md

 Now that we have the Toolbelt installed, let's create the Heroku application.
 In our project directory, run:

-> Note: the first time you use a Heroku command you need to log in.
-When prompted, just enter the email and password you gave during signup.
+> Note: the first time we use a Heroku command, it may prompt us to log in.
+If this happens, just enter the email and password you specified during signup.

 ```console
 $ heroku create --buildpack "https://github.com/HashNuke/heroku-buildpack-elixir.git"